Berkeley Bell

 Induction Year: 1984

-Berkeley Bell (1907-1967) was known as the “Tumbling Texan” because of his efforts to win points by jumping, diving and lunging after balls most would not attempt to play.
-Bell was successful in both singles and doubles while playing collegiate tennis for the University of Texas.
+Richard Berkeley Bell (1907-1967) was known as the “Tumbling Texan” because of his efforts to win points by jumping, diving, and lunging after balls most would not attempt to play.
+He made significant contributions to tennis during the late 1920s and 1930s.